david-gm/learn-java/LEARN.md

     - `==` compares basic data-types and memory adresses of objects
     - `.equals()` compares values of objects

-- determine inharitence or membership:
+- determine inheritance or membership:
   - is-a: a dog is a animal: inharitence
   - has-a: a car has a wheel: member